DhruvDoshi/blog-page/_posts/2019-09-01-What-is-Nodes-in-Blockchain-?.md

 Many volunteers run full Bitcoin nodes in a bid to help the Bitcoin ecosystem.
 As of now, there are roughly <b><span style="color:green">12,130 public nodes</span></b> running on the Bitcoin network.
 Other than the public nodes, there are many hidden nodes (non-listening nodes).
 These nodes usually run behind a firewall.

 <b><span style="color:green">Miners' nodes</span></b><br>
 There is also a third type of node: Miner nodes.
 The term “Bitcoin miners” has now become familiar.
-These miners are classified as nodes. miner may work alone (solo miner) or in groups (pool miner).
-A solo miner uses his own full node.
+These miners are classified as nodes. the miner may work alone (solo miner) or in groups (pool miner).
+A solo miner uses his full node.
 In a mining pool, only the administrator can run a full node — which can be referred to as a pool miner's full node.

 <b><span style="color:green">The difference between a miner and a node</span></b><br>
-A miner always needs to run a full node in order to select valid transactions to form a new block.
-Without a full node it cannot determine what proposed transactions are valid according to the current blockchain’s transaction history (aka if all balances involved in the transactions are sufficient enough to perform the proposed transactions), because it does not have access to the full blockchain history.
+A miner always needs to run a full node to select valid transactions to form a new block.
+Without a full node, it cannot determine what proposed transactions are valid according to the current blockchain’s transaction history (aka if all balances involved in the transactions are sufficient enough to perform the proposed transactions) because it does not have access to the full blockchain history.
 Therefore, a miner is always also a full node.
-A node however, is not necessarily simultaneously a miner.
+A node, however, is not necessarily simultaneously a miner.
 A device can run a full node by receiving, storing and broadcasting all transaction data (much like a server) without actually creating new blocks of transactions itself.
-In this case it functions more like a pass point with a directory, whereas a miner is the same but simultaneously tries to create new blocks of transactions as well.
+In this case, it functions more like a passing point with a directory, whereas a miner is the same but simultaneously tries to create new blocks of transactions as well.

 <b><span style="color:green">Listening nodes (supernodes)</span></b><br>
 And finally, a sub-category called listening nodes.
 A listening node, essentially, is a publicly visible full node.
 It communicates with any node that decides to establish a connection with it.
 A reliable super node typically runs all the time, transmitting blockchain history and transaction data to multiple nodes.